MRED Chicagoland Report for August, 2016

-New Listings in Chicagoland were up 2.4 percent for detached homes and 3.4 percent for attached properties.
-Listings Under Contract increased 23.4 percent for detached homes and 17.4 percent for attached properties.
+New Listings in Chicagoland were down 0.6 percent for detached homes and up 3.2 percent for attached properties.
+Listings Under Contract were up 13.7 percent for detached homes and 11.1 percent for attached properties.

 MRED real estate professionals can log into MREDLLC.com and click on the Statistics tab to get the latest Lender Mediated and Monthly Market Indicators Reports.
 You can also click on the Local Market Updates choice under the Statistics tab and use our Interactive Market Analytics map for the latest local market metrics.